What is sales intelligence? Definition, tools & trends

-In sales, success isn't just about working harder—it's about working smarter.
+In sales, success is about working smarter, not harder.
 That's where sales intelligence comes in.
 But what is sales intelligence, what makes it different from other tools, and why is it essential for sales teams?

-In this guide, we’ll break down the key concepts with an eye towards the future.
-Whether you’re an AE looking to improve your email prospecting skills or a manager looking for new ways to improve sales team productivity, you’ll learn:
+In this guide, we'll break down the key concepts with an eye toward the future.
+Whether you're an AE looking to improve your email prospecting skills or a manager looking for new ways to improve sales team productivity, you'll learn what sales intelligence really means, the types of data that power it, how AI is transforming the category, and actionable strategies to make sales intelligence work for your team.

 Sales intelligence is the practice of collecting, consolidating, and analyzing data from a variety of sources for actionable insights that improve performance and revenue.
 Typically, this requires the use of sales intelligence tools, which equip sales leaders, managers, and reps with relevant information about the people and organizations with which they engage.